Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

 This step is to be performed twice, once on the raw fastq files (before trimming) and once after trimming.

-* Run FASTQC on local computing environment
+* Run FASTQC on a local computing environment

     ```bash
     #!/bin/bash